 -

-You can directly pull the image from docker hub.
+You can directly pull the image from the docker hub.

 This Docker image, pulled from Docker Hub, is a generic image.
 After starting the container from this image (using thedocker run